 - 2. Stop all of the databases, services, and listeners that you discovered in step 1. - 3.
+If present, unmount all Oracle Automatic Storage Management Cluster File System (Oracle ACFS) file systems. - 4.
 Log in as root, and change directory to Grid home/crs/install.
 For example: